Corynebacteriophage: Morphology

+Life cycles and host interaction

 Corynephages exhibit two primary life cycles: lytic and lysogenic.
 In the lytic cycle, the phage attaches to the bacterial cell, injects its DNA, and uses the cell's machinery to replicate its genome and produce new virions.
 This process eventually leads to the lysis of the host cell and the release of new phage particles.
 In contrast, the lysogenic cycle involves the integration of the phage's genetic material into the host's genome, forming a prophage.
 This integrated DNA is replicated along with the host's genome during cell division.
 The prophage may eventually enter the lytic cycle in response to specific triggers, such as stress or UV radiation.
 The choice between these life cycles is influenced by various factors, including the environmental conditions and the genetic makeup of both the phage and the host.
 Host Specificity Phages are often classified based on their host range and specificity, indicating the particular bacterial species or strain they can infect.